The Bankrate promise

 Which card saves more on balance transfers?

-Both of these cards feature 0 percent intro APR periods, but which card will save you more money ultimately depends on how much you plan to transfer, your budget and how fast you plan to pay off the debt.
+Both of these cards feature intro APR offers, but which card will save you more money ultimately depends on how much you plan to transfer, your budget and how fast you plan to pay off the debt.